How to Make Easy DIY Photo Ornaments

 Lay your photos on your ornaments to make sure the cropping looks good.
 Remove the photo and use a paintbrush to spread a thin layer of Mod Podge all over the front of the painted ornament.

-Place the photo in place on top of the ornament and smooth it down with your fingers, being careful to press out any air bubbles.
+Place the photo on top of the ornament and smooth it down with your fingers, being careful to press out any air bubbles.

 Allow the Mod-Podge to dry thoroughly and then use a paintbrush to spread another thin coat of Mod-Podge over the top of the photo, pressing down firmly on the edges to make sure they are adhered well.